Motorcycle DUI Accidents

 Also, motorcyclists have to drive defensively because of their lower profile of a typical passenger car, and many drivers have “tunnel vision” which makes it difficult to keep an eye out for bikes and motorcycles.

 Because of this, there are certain injury types that first responders and medical personnel see on a regular basis from a DUI Motorcycle accident.

-- Traumatic Head Injury: Helmets are required in Pennsylvania for riders under 21, and most do wear them, however, helmets only offer some protection and the head is vulnerable in all motorcycle crashes.
+- Traumatic Head Injury: Helmets are required in Kentucky for riders under 21, and most do wear them, however, helmets only offer some protection and the head is vulnerable in all motorcycle crashes.

 - Facial Injury: Though many helmets have shields, these can come off easily and many riders don’t have face shields.
 This leaves the face vulnerable to disfiguring or bone-crushing injuries.